espeak-ng/espeak-ng/README.md

 ## Compiling on Windows

-__NOTE:__ This is currently experimental.
-It does not build the voice data, and may contain runtime errors and missing functionality.

 To build eSpeak NG on Windows, you will need:

 1. a copy of Visual Studio 2015, such as the Community Edition;